NucleusEngineering/hack-your-pipe/02_activate/22_solution/README.md

 ```

-To inlcude real time inference in your pipeline you have to update the Cloud Run processing service.
+To include real time inference in your pipeline you have to update the Cloud Run processing service.
 That means you need build and deploy a new container version to your service.

-Set environment vairiables.
+Set environment variables.

 ```
 export RUN_INFERENCE_PROCESSING_SERVICE=inf_processing_service